-- c) To protect natural heritage by - i) preserving , protecting and enhancing the Hamlet's natural heritage system; and, - ii) protecting the Hamlet's groundwater recharge areas. - d) To protect and enhance open space areas by - i) maintaining and enhancing the Hamlet's open space, park and trail system, inclusive of buffer areas; - ii) reinforcing the importance of visual and physical access to open space areas trails and parks, as an integral part of Glen Williams; and, - iii) creating and sustaining attractive and well designed streetscapes and public realm. - e) To promote and protect connectivity by - i) providing improved linkages to the commercial and community facilities of the Hamlet core area; - ii) supporting and enhancing streetscapes and the public realm; - iii) providing an environmental framework which serves both the existing and future community, which is formed by linking existing and new open spaces, natural features, and parks and the developed areas of the Hamlet; - iv) supporting an active transportation network for the Hamlet; and, - v) ensuring safe and effective traffic and pedestrian movement throughout the Hamlet and minimizing impacts of traffic from new development. - f) To address sustainability and climate change by: - ensuring new development is sustainable and resilient to climate change by implementing the Town's Green Development Standards; - ii) implementing the Town's Climate Change Adaptation Plan; and, - iii) enhancing the robust natural heritage system to promote climate resiliency.
+- iv) maintaining and enhancing the character of Mature Neighbourhood Areas by ensuring that new housing, replacement housing, additions, alterations, and new or enlarged accessory buildings, are compatible, context sensitive, and respectful of the existing character of the neighbourhood. - c) To protect natural heritage by - i) preserving , protecting and enhancing the Hamlet's natural heritage system; and, - ii) protecting the Hamlet's groundwater recharge areas. - d) To protect and enhance open space areas by - i) maintaining and enhancing the Hamlet's open space, park and trail system, inclusive of buffer areas; - reinforcing the importance of visual and physical access to open space areas trails and parks, as an integral part of Glen Williams; and, - iii) creating and sustaining attractive and well designed streetscapes and public realm. - e) To promote and protect connectivity by - i) providing improved linkages to the commercial and community facilities of the Hamlet core area; - ii) supporting and enhancing streetscapes and the public realm; - iii) providing an environmental framework which serves both the existing and future community, which is formed by linking existing and new open spaces, natural heritage features and areas, parks and the developed areas of the Hamlet; - iv) supporting an active transportation network for the Hamlet; and, - v) ensuring safe and effective traffic and pedestrian movement throughout the Hamlet and minimizing impacts of traffic from new development. - f) To address sustainability and climate change by: - ensuring new development is sustainable and resilient to climate change by implementing the Town's Green Development Standards; - ii) implementing the Town's Climate Change Adaptation Plan; and, iii) enhancing the robust natural heritage system to promote climate resiliency.